 It is notable that the S-1 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX530 does not feature such an accessory-socket.

-The S-1 is a recent model that features in the current product line-up of Kodak.
-In contrast, the SX530 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX530 was succeeded by the Canon SX540.
+Both the SX530 and the S-1 have been discontinued, but can regularly be found used on eBay.
+The SX530 was replaced by the Canon SX540, while the S-1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Kodak websites.

 So how do things add up?
 Which of the two cameras – the Canon SX530 or the Kodak S-1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot SX530 HS:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Ready to shoot: Has a lens built-in, whereas the S-1 requires a separate lens.